athaioan/intro_prior/README.md

 The experiments are organized into the following directories:

 - `2D/` – Experiments on synthetic 2D density estimation benchmarks.
-- `image/` – Experiments on real image datasets, including (F)-MNIST and CIFAR-10.
+- `image/` – Experiments on image datasets.

 ## Installation